What Is a Laparoscopic Ileocolectomy and Right Colectomy?

 Step 1: Positioning the Laparoscope

-Once you are under anesthesia, the surgeon will make a small cut (about 1/2 inch) near the bellybutton.
+Once you are under anesthesia, the surgeon will make a small cut (about 1/2 inch) often near the bellybutton.
 A laparoscope will be inserted into the abdomen through this incision.
 Images taken by the laparoscope will be projected onto video monitors placed near the operating table.

 Once the laparoscope is in place, the surgeon will make five or six more small incisions in the abdomen.
 Surgical instruments will be placed through these incisions to complete the surgery.